nestorbird/NotiBell/README.md

 bench --site <site_name> install-app notibell
 ```

+For more detailed information on installation and workflow setup - [Click here](https://wiki.nestorbird.com/wiki/installation-guide-notibell)

 ### Features
 - Sending Push notification to Mobile App
 - Action on Entries according to Workflow depending on Role of logged in User.